 Students complete foundation courses required by all the engineering disciplines.
 Course work taken in the engineering exploration option will transfer into all engineering majors without any loss of credits hours.

-During the fall semester, engineering exploration students take Engineering Exploration Seminar (EGEN-100).
-In this course, students are introduced to the curriculum of each engineering major offered by the Gleason College.
-Sample lab and project work is presented as well as the various career opportunities pertaining to each major.
-Additional career-oriented activities are available through this option, including meeting with engineering faculty and students in the different majors, observing presentations of engineering design projects, exploring engineering laboratory facilities, and one-on-one consulting with an academic adviser regarding engineering courses.
+During the fall semester, students take Engineering Exploration Seminar (EGEN-100), where students are introduced to the curriculum of each engineering major.
+Sample lab and project work is presented as well as the various career opportunities pertaining to each academic program.
+Additional career-oriented activities are available through this option, which include meetings with engineering faculty and students in the different majors, observing presentations of engineering design projects, exploring engineering laboratory facilities, and one-on-one consulting with an academic adviser regarding engineering course work.

 Undeclared engineering, typical course sequence